Rajasthan: Ancient times

-Classical
+Classical era

 Gurjara-Pratihara

 The Pratiharas ruled for many dynasties in this part of the country; the region was known as Gurjaratra.
-Up to the 10th century CE, almost all of North India acknowledged the supremacy of the Imperial Pratiharas, with their seat of power at Kannauj.
+Up to the 10th century, almost all of North India acknowledged the supremacy of the Imperial Pratiharas, with their seat of power at Kannauj.

 The Gurjara Pratihar Empire acted as a barrier for Arab invaders from the 8th to the 11th century.
 The chief accomplishment of the Gurjara-Pratihara Empire lies in its successful resistance to foreign invasions from the west, starting in the days of Junaid.
 Historian R. C. Majumdar says that this was openly acknowledged by the Arab writers.
 He further notes that historians of India have wondered at the slow progress of Muslim invaders in India, as compared with their rapid advance in other parts of the world.
 Now there seems little doubt that it was the power of the Pratihara army that effectively barred the progress of the Arabs beyond the confines of Sindh, their only conquest for nearly 300 years.